Tradesman Cargo Frame Set

 • Seatpost, hub spacing and other specs?

-The Tradesman requires a 27.2mm seatpost, 29.8 or 30.0 seat clamp, 28.6mm front derailleur (shifter cables route under the top tube), 1-1/8" external cup threadless headset, 100mm front hub spacing, 135mm rear hub spacing, international standard disc mounts
+The Tradesman requires a 27.2mm seatpost, 30.0mm seat clamp, 31.8mm front derailleur (shifter cables route under the top tube), 1-1/8" Zero Stack threadless headset (ZS44).
+It has 100mm front hub spacing, 135mm rear hub spacing, (for traditional QR hubs), international standard disc mounts, and 68mm BB shell w/English threads.

 • What kind of 20" wheel do you recommend?